owensd/owensd.github.io/_posts/2018-08-16-social-cleaning.md

 1. Finally getting rid of my google account.
 It's just time to do it.
 2. Delete my Twitter history, if not just deactivate the account there all together.
+3. Figure out my Facebook transition... this is tough as it's the only real family connection service... gotta think about this one.
-3. Sort out a proper VPN to use and get that setup.
+4. Sort out a proper VPN to use and get that setup.
 I started with Eero Plus, but that seems like a huge waste of money (and yes, I know it's not a VPN, but I was looking for content filtering for the kids).

 I'm happy to pay for a service is that keeps the barrier for entry just that much higher, plus, maybe this will encourage more thoughtful posts.